CCRG researchers named recipients of Metro North Health Scholarship and Fellowship

-Congratulations to CCRG’s A/Prof Gianluigi Li Bassi and Clinical Nurse Researcher Claire Wilson, who have been announced as recipients of a Scholarship and a Fellowship from Metro North Health Services.
+CCRG’s Clinical Nurse Researcher Claire Wilson and Preclinical Research Lead A/Prof Gianluigi Li Bassi (pictured) have been announced as recipients of a Scholarship and a Fellowship from Metro North Health Services, the largest hospital and health service in Queensland.

 Above: CCRG Nurse Researcher Claire Wilson, and A/Prof Gianluigi Li Bassi, Lead, CCRG PRIMELab

 One of Metro North’s initiatives to create integrated research career pathways is through their Pre-Research Higher Degree (RHD) Scholarships.
-The RHD Scholarships are designed to enable clinicians to further develop their research plan, methodology and supervision plans, with the goal of achieving enrolment in a Research Higher Degree (Doctor of Philosophy (PhD) or Masters of Philosophy (MPhil)) by 31 December 2026.
+The RHD Scholarships are designed to enable clinicians to further develop their research plan, methodology and supervision plans, with the goal of achieving enrolment in a Research Higher Degree (Doctor of Philosophy (PhD) or Masters of Philosophy (MPhil)).

 Congratulations to Claire Wilson who has been named as a recipient for a 2025 Metro North RHD Scholarships.

-Claire, who is part of the CCRG Clinical Research team, will look further into alcohol use disorders and alcohol withdrawal syndrome in the intensive care unit.
+Claire, who is part of the CCRG Clinical Research team, will look further into alcohol use disorders and alcohol withdrawal syndrome.
+Her PhD project will focus on how accurate screening, assessment, and treatment of alcohol withdrawal can impact patient length of stay in ICU and hospital, invasive ventilation hours, sedation and analgesia levels, morbidity, and mortality.

 Similarly, the Metro North Fellowship program is designed to allow clinicians to develop and advance a body of work aimed at creating a strong foundation of evidence-based healthcare.